 Deregulation: Why You Can Choose a Different Supplier

-In deregulated energy markets, like Texas and parts of Massachusetts, you can choose from many electricity providers.
-Your local utility still delivers your power, but your chosen supplier sets the rate and plan structure.
+In deregulated energy markets, like Texas (especially Houston and Dallas) and parts of Massachusetts, you can choose from many electricity providers.
+Your local energy company still delivers your power, but your chosen supplier sets the rate and plan structure.

 Here’s how it works:

 Deregulation increases consumer choice and drives innovation.
-You can pick a supplier that aligns with your goals, whether it’s lower costs, energy efficiency perks, or cleaner electricity.
+You can pick a supplier and the right plan that aligns with your goals, whether it’s lower costs, energy efficiency perks, or cleaner electricity.

 Billing, Meters, and Service Area Considerations